 I really enjoyed Richard Miniter’s The Myth of Market Share.
 His first book criticizes market share goals.
 I would say there is a lot of value in trying to understand market share theory.
 (To be clear I use the term ‘theory’ quite broadly.
 I just mean a theory as something that provides a reason for doing something).

 Interestingly he focuses mostly on market share as a proxy for size.
-This is usually logical, firms that get bigger, all else equal, increase market share.
+This is usually logical.
+Firms that get bigger, all else equal, increase market share.
 I’d suggest that he could make more of the fact that sometimes it isn’t a reasonable assumption.
 Cutting prices to gain volume share often makes the market shrink in dollar terms.
+So dollar sales fall with volume market share increases.
 Furthermore, growing even dollar share in a declining market often means decreased revenue.
-Pursuing size for the sake of size is foolish, but pursuing market share is even worse as it may not even deliver size.
+Pursuing size for the sake of size is foolish, but pursuing market share when you want to get big is even worse as it may not even deliver size.

 Like most popular management books Miniter explains using examples.
 This is a useful technique but can be a bit dangerous.
 Market share goals are probably not the entire story of a company’s failure.
-That said reading Miniter’s book should prompt managers to think again the next time someone puts an elaborate plan together than involves size now and profit at some ill-defined point in the future.
+That said, reading Miniter’s book should prompt managers to think again the next time someone puts an elaborate plan together that involves size now and profit at some ill-defined point in the future.

 When facing market share advocates remember to ask: “Why do you think this is the key to success in our market?”
 Demand a theory connecting share to future profits.
 It may exist, e.g. network goods, but often a reasonable theory is missing.
 People often have seen correlations between size and profitability and assume causation.
 Remember that it is perfectly reasonable to think that the firm is big and the firm is profitable because it is producing a good product.
 It isn’t size driving profits but a third variable, product quality driving both size and profits.